vippsas/vipps-woocommerce/readme.txt

 === How to get started ===
 * Sign up to use Vipps på Nett ([WooCommerce](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/))
-* After 1-2 days you will get an email with login details to Vipps Developer Portal, where you can get the API credentials
+* After 1-2 days you will get an email with login details to https://portal.vipps.no, where you can get the API credentials
 * Download and install the plugin
 * Configure the plugin